yulimezab/Data-Mining-Project/README.md

 However, for this method to work, we first needed a way to access GCP within Google Colab.
 So we created a service account and generated a new JSON key, which we granted the Owner role for now.

 After using the key in the pandas_gbq.to_gbq() function, we were able to upload the neccesary files to GCP.

+## Chosen Model

+Ridge regression is a type of linear regression that includes a regularization term to penalize the magnitude of the coefficients of the model.
+It adds an L2 regularization term to the cost function, which is the sum of the squared coefficients.
+This regularization term helps to prevent the model from overfitting by shrinking the coefficients, which means it reduces the model's complexity without affecting its predictive power significantly.

+## Training Process

+The first step in building a machine learning model is to divide the data into training and testing sets.
+This is done to evaluate the model's performance on unseen data and prove the generalization ability of the model.
+For the Ridge model predicting flight prices, the data would be split into a training set 80% of data and a test set (the remaining 20%).

+### Training set:

+Used to train the model, where the model learns the relationship between features and the target variable (flight price).

+### Test set:

+Used to evaluate how well the model generalizes to new data.
+It helps in assessing the model's prediction accuracy and detecting overfitting or underfitting.

+For this project, we used the train_test_split function.
+It consists of randomly dividing the original dataset into two parts: a training set and a test set, using a specified proportion (e.g., 70% for training and 30% for testing).

+## Hyperparameter Tunning:

+Machine learning models often include hyperparameters.
+Ridge regression includes a hyperparameter called the regularization parameter (alpha), which controls the complexity of the model.
+However, finding the optimal value is not trivial, so we use a grid search to achieve this.
+This method systematically tests a range of possible values for the hyperparameter.

+First, we define a set of candidate values for alpha (e.g., [0.01, 0.1, 1, 10, 100]).
+The algorithm evaluates the model's performance for each value and selects the one that maximizes the metric of interest (in this case, we chose R²)

+## Cross validation:

+Cross-validation helps to ensure that the model's performance is evaluated more robustly.
+Using cv=5 means that the data is split into 5 "folds":

+The data is divided into five equal parts.

+In each iteration, four parts are used for training, and one part is used for validation.

+This process repeats five times, with each fold serving as the validation set once.

+After the five iterations, the results are averaged to get a more reliable estimate of the model's performance.

+## Metrics and Results Analysis:

+- Mean Squared Error (MSE): indicates the average squared difference between the predicted and actual flight prices.
+Since MSE squares the differences between the predicted and actual values, the resulting value is in squared units.
+This makes it less interpretable in the context of the original units.

+- Root Mean Squared Error (RMSE): gives an estimate of the standard deviation of the prediction errors in the original units (e.g., dollars).
+This suggests that, on average, the model's predictions are off by approximately $6814.

+- Mean Absolute Error (MAE): shows the average absolute difference between the predicted and actual flight prices.
+The given value indicates that the Ridge regression model's predictions for flight prices are, on average, $4500.71 away from the actual prices.

+- R² Score:  indicates that the model explains about 91% of the variance in the flight prices.
+This suggests a strong fit, meaning the model captures most of the variability in the data.

+- Best Hyperparameters: The optimal value for the regularization parameter alpha was found to be 0.1.
+This indicates a moderate level of regularization, which helps prevent overfitting while still fitting the data well.